odhis101/DSA/3sum/readme.md

 The total time complexity is dominated by the sorting step, which is O(n log n).

-I am very comfortable with n log n complexity so i might not look for a more optimal solution

 since its a study exercise i had research

 there is a two pointer approach